uofuseismo/anxcor/README.md

 ## Acknowledgements

-ANCOR would not be possible without the hard and extensive work by Obsy and Obsplus teams and MtPy team.
+ANCOR would not be possible without the hard and extensive work by Obsy and Obsplus teams.
+Many of the University of Utah graduate students were also integral to ANCOR's development, including Kevin Mendoza, Daniel Wells, Elizabeth Berg, Sin-mei Wu, Santiago Rebale, and Kostas Gkogkas.
+Some of the routines provided here were first developed and refined by Dr. Fan-chi lin and his collaborators.
+ANCOR was developed under the supervision of Dr. Kristine Pankow, and her work group proved integral to the success of this project

-MT-Explore also leverages numpy, pandas, scipy, and psutil
+Ancor also leverages numpy, scipy, and psutil

+## Attribution

 ## Installation

 ## Usage

-There are four core objects that ancor utilizes: worker_processes, Workers, Databases and WindowManagers.
+There are four core objects that ancor utilizes: worker processes, Workers, Databases and WindowManagers.

 In Ambient Noise Crosscorrelation, (workflow)

 ## Known Issues
-There are a few cosmetic issues that I probably wont fix as they dont impact the usability of MT-Explore.
-However, if you know how to fix them feel free to submit a pull request.

-By overriding some of the key bindings of Matplotlib, a few unexpected plot and map behaviors were introduced.
-If things mess up just kill the plot window and instantiate the Main object again.

-tick locators are temporarily broken. this shouldn't impact usability however.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.